-These classification societies essentially inspect, validate and report that a vessel has been constructed in accordance with relevant standards, and conduct regular surveys to ensure compliance is continued throughout its operating lifespan.
+These classification societies essentially inspect, validate and report that a vessel has been constructed in accordance with relevant standards, and conduct regular surveys to ensure that compliance is continued throughout its operating lifespan (not just at construction!).
 They do this whilst remaining impartial and independent; the society must have no interest in the ship owner, ship builder or any other party commercially involved in the vessel and no third party influence can be present.

 With ship classification covering the design and construction of the entire vessel, it isn’t just the hull that is inspected.
 Almost all critical components including materials used, engines and pumps need approving and therefore manufacturers whose products are used on board classified vessels must get them certified to meet the same technical standards or as the industry calls it “Type approved”.
 Given that pumps are our forte, let’s use these as an example…